Abundant Life Well-Being

 Particularly in States Other than Hawaii and Montana

-In states other than Hawaii and Montana, it is important to understand your state's regulations and leniency in training required for someone to say they "do acupuncture", and to understand the difference between "doing acupuncture" with full training and testing in the diagnostic and treating theories of Oriental Medicine vs "doing acupuncture" with limited introduction to point locations - or even with zero hours of training required in a few states for MD's who may choose to add "acupuncture" to their list of services.
+In states other than Hawaii and Montana, it is important to understand your state's regulations and leniency in training required for someone to say they "do acupuncture", and to understand the difference between "doing acupuncture" with full training and national boards testing in the diagnostic and treating theories of Oriental Medicine vs "doing acupuncture" with limited introduction to point locations - or even with zero hours of training required in a few states for MD's, who may wish and choose to add "acupuncture" to their list of services.

-Licensed Acupuncturist (L.Ac.): 3-4 year full-time masters degree program of 1363 - 2000 hours in Acupuncture (or 2000-3000 hours in Oriental Medicine) treating a wide range of conditions.
+Licensed Acupuncturist (L.Ac.): 3-4 year full-time masters degree program of 1363 - 2000 hours in Acupuncture (or 2000-3000 hours in Oriental Medicine which is more expansive to include the important herbal, nutritional medicines and more in-depth diagnostics required for these fields of OM) treating a wide range of conditions.
 The vast list of conditions effectively treated by acupuncture and oriental medicine, as cited by the World Health Organization, includes musculo-skelatal to auto-immune to emotional to chronic complex conditions.

 Note: Many western-modality health-care practitioners do pursue more studies than the minimum required, and there are some chiropractors who have pursued the full course of study required for a licensed acupuncturist, to enable them to pass the NCCAOM boards.
 These practitioners will use the state's title for a licensed acupuncturist and will have an NCCAOM diplomate standing.

 In conclusion, don't hesitate to ask questions to know more about a practitioner's training and the type of acupuncture offered in a clinic.
-Has your practitioner fully embraced and regularly employed the powerful depth of acupuncture's healing?
+Has your practitioner fully embraced and regularly employed the powerful depth of Oriental Medicine's and acupuncture's healing?

 News, Articles and Videos